morganmayday/tayen-core/archetypes/maven/warden.md

 A first-level warden that makes any Recall Lore check to _recall_ lore about a target can spend a Cunning Die to _recall_ one additional piece of lore, regardless of whether they succeed or fail on the check.

 #### Hold Shut the Gate
-A first-level warden can attempt to _forbid_ intelligent creatures from crossing thresholds willingly.
+A first-level warden in conflict scale can attempt to _forbid_ intelligent creatures from crossing thresholds willingly.
 They must share a language, or otherwise be able to make themselves understood to each other.

 The warden begins a call-and-response with a creature as a major action, setting aside a Cunning Die.
 They must tell the creature a new reason it cannot cross the threshold each turn, then tick down their Cunning Die if the creature responds with a counter-reason.
 The counter-reason must be sensibly related to the reason the warden gives, but it can be repeated if it still applies.
 The creature cannot cross the threshold willingly while the die remains.